 (b) We also were gifted a small photo album such as this one.
 It contains photos of her family that she can look at if she feels sad.
 I love that the album is small, so she can easily hold it.

 (c) Brielle didn’t like the darkness, so she used a light projector that comes in a variety of colors and settings.

 (2) Relaxation Techniques

 a) I do a visualization with her before bedtime where she imagines a box filled with all her worries and concerns.
-She tells me what the box looks like, and then she visualizes opening her box and fills it up with every fear and bothersome thought.
+She tells me what the box looks like, and then she visualizes opening her box and filling it up with every fear and bothersome thought.
 Next, she imagines closing the box, putting a lock on it (so the worries can’t creep back into her mind), and throwing it where it is impossible to resurface (sometimes it is the bottom of an ocean, other times it is buried underground).
 This is the only time during our bedtime routine where I allow her to voice her grievances.
-Once they are put in the box, we put aside negative thoughts and wait until the morning to discuss any, as needed.
+Once they are put in the box, she waits until the morning to discuss any of her concerns, as needed.

 b) Breathing: there are several breathing techniques we use.
 She gets to pick which ones she wants to implement each night:

 · 4-7-8: Inhale for 4 seconds, hold it for 7 seconds, and exhale for 8 seconds.
 We do this together several times.